sigsep/open-unmix-pytorch/README.md

 ## Putting source models together: the `Separator`

-For inference, this branch enables a `Separator` pytorch Module, that puts together one _Open-unmix_ model for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
+`models.Separator` puts together _Open-unmix_ spectrogram model for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
-The filtering is a rewriting in torch of the [numpy implementation](https://github.com/sigsep/norbert) used in the main branch.
+The filtering is differentiable (but parameter-free) version of [norbert](https://github.com/sigsep/norbert).
+The separator is currently currently only used during training.

 ## Getting started

 ### Installation
+### Training

 For installation we recommend to use the [Anaconda](https://anaconda.org/) python distribution.
 To create a conda environment for _open-unmix_, simply run:

-`conda env create -f environment-X.yml` where `X` is either [`cpu-linux`, `gpu-linux-cuda10`, `cpu-osx`], depending on your system.
+`conda env create -f scripts/environment-X.yml` where `X` is either [`cpu-linux`, `gpu-linux-cuda10`, `cpu-osx`], depending on your system.
 For now, we haven't tested windows support.

 ### Using Docker

 We also provide a docker container as an alternative to anaconda.
 That way performing separation of a local track in `~/Music/track1.wav` can be performed in a single line:

 ```
-docker run -v ~/Music/:/data -it faroit/open-unmix-pytorch python test.py "/data/track1.wav" --outdir /data/track1
+docker run -v ~/Music/:/data -it faroit/open-unmix-pytorch umx "/data/track1.wav" --outdir /data/track1
 ```

-### Applying pre-trained models on audio files
+### Pre-trained models

-We provide two pre-trained music separation models:
+We provide three core pre-trained music separation models.
+All three models are end-to-end models that take waveform inputs and output the separated waveforms.

 * __`umxhq` (default)__  trained on [MUSDB18-HQ](https://sigsep.github.io/datasets/musdb.html#uncompressed-wav) which comprises the same tracks as in MUSDB18 but un-compressed which yield in a full bandwidth of 22050 Hz.